johanDDC/tucker_riemopt/README.md

-# Tucker riemopt
+# Tucker Riemopt

-Implementation of toolbox for riemannian optimization on manifold of tensors of fixed multilinear (Tucker) rank.
+Python implementation of the Tucker toolbox.
+Package implements interfaces for interacting with tensors of Tucker [[1]]() and SF-Tucker [[2]]() format.
+Also package provides the main components for implementing first-order methods of the Riemannian optimization on the manifolds of tensors of fixed Tucker rank or fixed SF-Tucker rank.
+For example, it offers a method for efficiently computing the Riemannian gradient of any smooth function via automatic differentiation.

-Package supports several computation frameworks (PyTorch and JAX for now), and has convenoent interface for adding new ones.
+Package supports several computation frameworks: PyTorch and JAX.
+Additional computational frameworks can be added using convenient interface provided by the package.
 ## Installation
-NumPy, SciPy and [opt-einsum](https://pypi.org/project/opt-einsum/) are required for installation.
-Additionally you need to install your special computation framework (JAX by default).
+NumPy, SciPy, PyTorch and [opt-einsum](https://pypi.org/project/opt-einsum/) are required for installation.
+Additionally, you need to install your special computation framework (e.g. JAX).
 ## Quick start
 See `examples` folder to dive into `tucker_riemopt` basics.

 * [backend](https://github.com/johanDDC/tucker_riemopt/blob/master/examples/backend.ipynb) notebook contains a guide, how to use different computational frameworks for both routine operations and computations requires autodiff;
 * [eigenvalues](https://github.com/johanDDC/tucker_riemopt/blob/master/examples/eigenvalues.ipynb) notebook contains a basic guide for performing riemannian optimization on manifold of tensors of fixed multilinear rank using this package;

-## Structure overview
+[//]: # (## Structure overview)

+[//]: # ()
-The main classes representing Tucker tensors and Tucker matrices are [`Tucker`](https://github.com/johanDDC/tucker_riemopt/blob/master/tucker_riemopt/tucker.py) and [`TuckerMatrix`](https://github.com/johanDDC/tucker_riemopt/blob/master/tucker_riemopt/matrix.py).
+[//]: # (The main classes representing Tucker tensors and Tucker matrices are [`Tucker`]&#40;https://github.com/johanDDC/tucker_riemopt/blob/master/tucker_riemopt/tucker.py&#41; and [`TuckerMatrix`]&#40;https://github.com/johanDDC/tucker_riemopt/blob/master/tucker_riemopt/matrix.py&#41;. )

-Also we've implemented [`SparseTucker`](https://github.com/johanDDC/tucker_riemopt/blob/master/tucker_riemopt/tucker.py) class for sparse representation of Tucker tensor.
-May be useful for tensor completion task or RecSys.
+[//]: # (Also we've implemented [`SparseTucker`]&#40;https://github.com/johanDDC/tucker_riemopt/blob/master/tucker_riemopt/tucker.py&#41; class for sparse representation of Tucker tensor.
+May be useful for tensor completion task or RecSys.)

 ## License
 MIT License